-The primary raw materials used in the manufacturing of EchoPanel® (80% post-consumer recycled PET) are dope dyed post-consumer recycled PET fibre and bicomponent 50/50 virgin/RPET fibre.
+The primary raw materials used in the manufacturing of EchoFlex are EchoVelour made from 100% dope dyed post-consumer recycled PET fibre and Flex nonwoven backing made from regen PET staple fibre, virgin PET staple fibre and virgin bicomponent fibre.

-Details on post consumer recycled PET fibre:
+Details on PET fibre:

-- 100% recycled PET fibre is melt spun from collected, sorted, washed and flaked post-consumer water bottles and soft drink bottles.
+- 100% post-consumer recycled PET fibre is melt spun from collected, sorted, washed and flaked post-consumer water bottles and soft drink bottles.
 Pigment is added to molten bottle flakes before being pumped through a spinneret under pressure.
-The extruded polymer is then quenched with cold air and the molten mass is drawn and solidified into filaments before being texturised and cut into staple length. - Bicomponent PET fibres is produced in a similar melt spun production method with 50% bottle flake and 50% virgin pellet.
-When the fibre is extruded the PC recycled PET forms the core of the fibre and the virgin coPET the sheath.
+The extruded polymer is then quenched with cold air and the molten mass is drawn and solidified into filaments before being texturised and cut into staple length. - Regen PET staple fibre is produced by reprocessing waste materials such as PET bottles, fabric scraps, or industrial polyester waste.
+Melt spun from a blend of PET bottle flake, post-industrial and pre-consumer waste PET pellets and second grade virgin PET pellets.
+RPSF provides a sustainable alternative to virgin fibre.
+It helps reduce environmental waste and conserves energy compared to the production of virgin fibre. - 100% virgin PET staple fibre is melt spun from freshly polymerised polyester pellets.
+Virgin PET is derived from petrochemical sources like ethylene glycol and terephthalic acid and consistently provides quality, strength, and versatility. - Virgin low melt bicomponent PET fibre Bicomponent PET staple fibre is melt spun with virgin PET and coPET pellet.
+When the fibre is extruded 50% virgin PET forms the core of the fibre and 50% coPET the sheath.